cqiannum/jquery-validator/README.md

             max: "Less than 12",
             minlength: "The number of characters input should be more then 3",
             maxlength: "The number of characters input should be smaller than 8",
-            notBlank: "You can enter any characters you like" },
+            notBlank: "You can enter any characters you like",
+            phone: "Please enter your telephone number"
+       },

 	////Optional property, The default error message.